Responsible debris burning practices

-- A responsible adult is required by law to be in attendance until the fire is out.
+A responsible adult must be present to monitor the fire until it is completely out.